Waterloo Encampments Case Media

 Media Releases and Statements

-- Canadian Civil Liberties Association - Historic Waterloo Court Decision Vindicating Rights of Unhoused People
+- CCLA Welcomes Historic Waterloo Court Decision Vindicating Rights of Unhoused People - Canadian Civil Liberties Association

-- Canadian Human Rights Commission / Federal Housing Advocate Statement
+- An important milestone that affirms the human rights of people experiencing homelessness - Canadian Human Rights Commission / Federal Housing Advocate